 Related Post–JAIPUR KITE FESTIVAL | PHOTO JOURNEY

 Here are pictures of the Kite festival or Makar Sankranti in Jaipur.

 A shop selling jumbo size Charkhi in Haldiyon Ka Rasta, Johri Bazar, Jaipur.
 Charkhi has the thread line required for flying kites.

 Kite fight is akin to a match in cricket.
 Skilled kites man know how to steer their kites well!

 Many of the above pictures were clicked at Haldion Ka Rasta in Johri Bazar, Jaipur.
 This street is the most popular Kite market and is famous for the shops selling the best quality kites and Manjha– glass coated thread used for flying kites.
 Usually, quality kites and Manjha is sourced from the city in the neighboring state, Bareilly, Uttar Pradesh.
 There is another Kite market in Jaipur called Handipura in Ramganj Bazar.
 It is lined with many shops selling kites and Manjha.
 This market is popular for commercial quality kites and Manjha.
 I’ll retain a detailed post on special food on Makar Sankranti for some other time!

 Check out Related Post–JAIPUR KITE FESTIVAL/2016/ PHOTO JOURNEY

 During Sunset, people switch to flying hot air lanterns and fireworks.
 It seems as if people are celebrating Diwali!!!
 I’m unable to post these pictures…maybe next time!!
-Out of all festivals, kite festival has still retained its full flavor in Jaipur, unlike other festivals which have faded over the years.
+Out of all festivals, the kite festival has still retained its full flavor in Jaipur, unlike other festivals that have faded over the years.
 It is worth experiencing this festival in Jaipur.